-A. Appointment of Decision Maker.
+a.
+Appointment of Decision Maker.
 The Title IX Coordinator will appoint a standing pool of trained members of the University community or, at the discretion of the Title IX Coordinator, an external professional with experience adjudicating cases of Prohibited Conduct.
 The Title IX Coordinator will select a member from this pool to serve as the Decision Maker for the Hearing.

 All persons serving as Decision Maker must be impartial and free from actual bias or conflict of interest.
-All Decision Makers will receive training on issues related to Prohibited Conduct; the scope of the University's education program or activity; relevancy; on how to conduct an investigation and grievance process that is fair and impartial, including information regarding hearings, appeals, and informal resolution processes, while avoiding prejudgment of the facts at issue; conflicts of interest; and bias.
+All Decision Makers will issues related receive training on to Prohibited Conduct: the scope of the University's education program or activity; relevancy: on how to conduct investigation and Grievance Procedures that is fair and impartial, including information regarding hearings, appeals, and alternative processes, resolution while avoiding prejudgment of the facts at issue; conflicts of interest; and bias.

-- a.
+- b.
 Information Provided to Decision Maker.
-Prior to the Hearing, the Title IX Coordinator will provide the Decision Maker with the Final Investigation Report and all evidence collected by the Investigator, which is not protected by privilege. - b.
+Prior to the Hearing, the Title IX Coordinator will provide the Decision Maker with the Final Investigation Report and all evidence collected by the Investigator, which is not protected by privilege. - c.
 Purpose of the Hearing.
 The Hearing is an opportunity for the parties to address the Decision Maker about issues relevant to the determination of responsibility to be made by the Decision Maker.
-Each party has the opportunity to be heard (in opening and closing statements and when subject to questioning), to respond to questioning and to submit relevant questions to be asked of the other party and any witnesses.
-The Decision Maker will objectively evaluate all evidence necessary relevant to independently reach а determination regarding responsibility and, if applicable, whether remedies are appropriate, and any appropriate sanction(s) under the Misconduct Procedures. - c.
+Each party has the opportunity to be heard (in opening and closing statements and when subject to questioning), to respond to questioning and to submit relevant questions to be asked of the other party and any witnesses (or, in matters involving alleged Title IX Prohibited Conduct, to have their advisor conduct cross examination of the other party and any witnesses).
+The Decision Maker objectively evaluate all relevant evidence necessary to independently reach determination regarding responsibility and, if whether remedies applicable, are appropriate, and any appropriate sanction(s) under the Grievance Procedures. - d.
 Standard of Review.
-The Respondent is presumed to be not responsible by the Decision Maker; this presumption may be overcome only where the Decision Maker concludes that there is sufficient evidence, by a Preponderance of the Evidence, to support a finding that the Respondent violated the Sexual Misconduct Policy.
+The Respondent is presumed to be not responsible by the Decision Maker; this presumption may be overcome only where the Decision Maker concludes that there is sufficient evidence, by a Preponderance of the Evidence, to support a finding that the Respondent violated the Sexual Misconduct Policy. - e.

-- d.
 Notice of Hearing.
-The Title IX Coordinator will notify the parties in writing of the date, time, and location of the Hearing; the name of the Decision Maker; and how to challenge the participation by the Decision Maker for bias or actual conflict of interest. - e.
-Timing of Hearing.
-The Hearing will usually be scheduled as soon as possible after the date of issuance of the Notice of Hearing, and in no circumstance less than ten (10) business days after the date of issuance of the Final Investigation Report.
-Good cause for extension may include the unavailability of a party, a party's advisor of choice, or witnesses; the need for language assistance or accommodation of disabilities; the timing of semester breaks or University holidays; or other extenuating circumstances.
-Anv extension, including the reason for the extension, will be shared with the parties in writing.
-While extensions for good cause may be granted upon request, such an extension may cause University resolution to exceed the time frame specified in the Misconduct Grievance Procedures or Process.
+The Title IX Coordinator will notify the parties in writing of the date, time, and location of the Hearing; the name of the Decision Maker; and how to challenge

+- the participation by the Decision Maker for bias or actual conflict of interest. - Timing of Hearing.
+The Hearing will usually be scheduled as soon as possible after the date of issuance of the Notice of Hearing, but not less than ten (10) business days after the date of issuance of the Final Investigation Report and typically within ten (10) business days from the Notice of Hearing, subject to extension for good cause at the discretion of the Title IX Coordinator.
+Good cause for extension may include the unavailability of a party, a party's advisor of choice, or witnesses; the need for language assistance or accommodation of disabilities; the timing of semester breaks or University holidays; or other extenuating circumstances. extension, including the reason for the extension, will be shared with the parties in writing.
+While extensions for good cause may be granted upon request, such an extension may cause University resolution to exceed the time frame specified in the Grievance Procedures.
 Permission to postpone a Hearing may be granted provided that the request to do so is based on a compelling emergency and communicated to the Title IX Coordinator prior to the time of the Hearing.